jimutt/jimmyutterstrom-com/posts/freesoc-2-easy-uart.md

 **Step 3.
 Physical connections**

 The UART module we just added is typically used to achieve a serial communication link using some of the GPIO pins.
 In this case we want to be able to transfer our data through the USB interface to our PC to avoid the need of any additional cables and equipment.
-This can be achieved by connecting the pins (we will later route thepins to the UART module in PSoC Creator) of our newly created UART module to the RX and TX pins of the programmer/debugger circuit.
+This can be achieved by connecting the pins (we will later route the pins to the UART module in PSoC Creator) of our newly created UART module to the RX and TX pins of the programmer/debugger circuit.

-We’ll choose to use pin P2.0for RX and P2.1 for TX.
-Then we connect the two pins to RX/TXpins on the debugger/programmer which is 12.6 (RX) and 12.7 (TX).
+We’ll choose to use pin P2.0 for RX and P2.1 for TX.
+Then we connect the two pins to RX/TX pins on the debugger/programmer which is 12.6 (RX) and 12.7 (TX).
 Note that the RX pin from the PSoC 5LP MCU should be connected to the **TX** pin of the debugger.
 And the P2.1 TX pin should be connected to the debugger’s **RX** pin (12.6).
 As shown in the image below (click to enlarge):

 [![c4](https://jimmyutterstrom.com/wp-content/uploads/2015/07/c4-1024x575.jpg)](http://jimmyutterstrom.com/wp-content/uploads/2015/07/c5.jpg)